IndraGunawan/symfony-docs/reference/constraints/PasswordStrength.rst

 Customizing the Password Strength Estimation
 --------------------------------------------

-.. versionadded:: 7.2

-    The feature to customize the password strength estimation was introduced in Symfony 7.2.

 By default, this constraint calculates the strength of a password based on its length and the number of unique characters used.
 You can get the calculated password strength (e.g. to display it in the user interface) using the following